 Either way, Bogo compares very favorably to Alzner.
 They’re similar players and while I am sure Bogo and his agent are not happy at the Alzner contract, Jets management and fans should be pleased that we have this as a starting point.
 Of course, the Jets do need to get to the cap floor (they have a bit under 2 million to go), so if they do get negotiated into paying more for Bogo it will be worth it, both in terms of Bogo being worth it as a player as well as making it comfortably to the cap floor.

-Topics: Zach Bogosian
+Tags: Zach Bogosian